Happy Relationships: Tips on Taking Care Of Your Relationship?

 - Listen.
 Again our hurried lifestyle can interfere with the simple task of listening.
 Let go of your thoughts while you focus on what your partner is saying.
 Ask questions to further understand their perspective.
 Actively practicing empathy is another way you communicate to your partner that you care.

 - Stay engaged with kindness.
 Conflict comes up in all relationships but it’s how we deal with that conflict that determines the health of our relationship.
 Research shows that anger and contempt are linked to higher rates of divorce.
 Couples that resort to criticism, yelling or withdrawing from the discussion are more likely to break up than couples that fight consistently.
 Staying engaged with respect is key to the health of your relationship.

 - When should couples seek help?
-All relationships have their ups and downs but some factors such as finances, parenting and mental health are often the subject of reoccurring conflicts.
-Repeated versions of the same arguments over and over are a sign that it might be time to visit a couple’s counsellor for marriage therapy.
+All relationships have their ups and downs but some factors such as finances, parenting and mental health are often the subject of recurring conflicts.
+Repeated versions of the same arguments over and over are a sign that it might be time to visit a couple’s counsellor for couples/marriage therapy.